Physical Processing — Quick Guide

 Can I reorder items inside a folder?

-Yes - Maintain original order whenever possible.
+Yes—maintain original order whenever possible.
 If the order is clearly accidental and hinders research use, consult before making minimal interventions.
-Respect the creator's system, even if it seems random to you.
+Respect the creator’s system, even if it seems random.

 How many duplicates do we keep?

-Yes - Keep one preservation copy; a second access copy is acceptable.
+Keep one preservation copy; a second access copy is acceptable.
 Set aside additional identical copies for supervisor review.
-Rule of thumb: Two copies = OK, Three+ copies = Ask supervisor
+Rule of thumb: two copies = OK, three+ copies = ask supervisor.

 Can I remove staples/paperclips?